 “I came across a quote which stated that biomedical engineering is a bridge between medical and engineering fields, and that really inspired me.
 I was curious, what could that bridge lead me to?”
 It led her to begin an exciting journey with biomedical engineering three years ago.
 Equal parts engineering and biology, the field promises to be a whole lot of fun.
 So what exactly is it?
 Biomedical engineering is the application of engineering principles to medicine and biology, for the betterment of health and healthcare.

-The bright youngster secured a first rank in her B.Tech. exams while at Anna University, Chennai.
+The bright youngster secured the first rank in her B.Tech. exams while at Anna University, Chennai.
 She went on to earn the prestigious Inspire Fellowship, which gave her government funding for research.
-This paved her way to IIT, Bombay, where she is now in her third year pursuing PhD in Biomedical Engineering.
+This paved her way to IIT, Bombay, where she is now in her third year pursuing a PhD in Biomedical Engineering.
 Aswathy’s story could be anybody’s.
+Here, she is providing an overview of Biomedical Engineering colleges, courses, salary, scope and jobs.

 Perhaps the first time most people are exposed to the very distinctive products of biomedical engineering is in a hospital.
 Consider the ECG or ultrasound machine.
 In fact, the contribution of biomedical engineering is evident in many aspects of healthcare, from the creation of better drug delivery systems to implants, imaging sensors to high-tech medical equipment.